ST10375622/POE_Summative/README.md

 The notification feature will alert the user when they are about to go over budget.
 The gamification features include badges for every month that the user does not go over budget and rewards for every time they enter their expenses.
 Reports and graphs will be created to ensure that the user is aware of where they are in their finances, this was a very common feature among the different apps that I researched.
+The apps main purpose is to allow users to keep track of their money.
+It will also help them with their monthly goals and to show them where they are currently when it comes to their finances.
+They will be able to visualize where their money is going and what uses up the most of their money.

 ## 🚀 Features